Pashto literature and poetry

-Pashto literature refers to literature and poetry in Pashto language.
+Pashto literature refers to literature and poetry in Pashto.

 History

 The history of Pashto literature spreads over five thousands years having its roots in the oral tradition of Tappa (Pashto: ټپه/لنډۍ).
 However, the first recorded period begins in 8th century with Amir Kror Suri (a warrior poet).
 Later, Pir Roshan (1526–1574), who founded his own Sufi school of thoughts and began to preach his beliefs.
 He gave Pashto prose and poetry a new and powerful tone with a rich literary legacy.
 Khair-ul-Bayan, oft-quoted and bitterly criticized thesis, is most probably the first book on Sufism in Pashto literature.
-Among his disciples are some of the most distinguished poets, writers, scholars and sufis, like Arzani, Mukhlis, Mirza Khan Ansari, Daulat and Wasil, whose poetic works are well preserved.
-Akhund Darweza (1533–1615), a popular religious leader and scholar gave a powerful counterblast to Bayazid’s movement in the shape of Makhzanul Islam.
+Among his disciples are some of the most distinguished poets, writers, scholars and Sufis, like Arzani, Mukhlis, Mirza Khan Ansari, Daulat and Wasil, whose poetic works are well preserved.
+Akhund Darweza (1533–1615), a popular religious leader and scholar gave a powerful counterblast to Bayazid's movement in the shape of Makhzanul Islam.
 He and his disciples have enriched the Pashto language and literature by writing several books of prose.